 If you’re craving a creamy slice of cheesecake, but you don’t want to pull out your stretchy pants for it, try these raspberry almond low carb cheesecake bites.
 Your taste buds will do a happy dance and your bikini will thank you!
-They’re my contribution to the August Secret Recipe Club collection!
+They’re gluten free, too!

 This is my first month participating in the Secret Recipe Club, and I’m super excited about it!
 Each month, the members are randomly assigned to create a recipe from another member’s blog.
 The fun part is that the assignments are kept a secret until the reveal day (today!), and then we find out who was assigned to create a recipe from our blog.